Latest Reports > Engagement

 Access to dentistry in Kirklees has been a massive issue for Healthwatch in the last 5 years with 60% of people we asked in 2016 not having an NHS Dentist.
 One comment we heard in a bus station in Dewsbury said “I go to the dentist every 6 months.
 I never have any work done, just a checkup.”
 We wondered why people in pain could not find a dentist, whilst others has check-ups for healthy teeth.

-The health and care experiences of people living in Kirklees during the Covid-19 outbreak
+Health and care experiences of Kirklees residents during the Covid-19 outbreak

 To gather a full understanding of the experience of health and care services during the Covid-19 outbreak, over a period over of 12 weeks (end of May to end of August 2020) Healthwatch Kirklees used a variety of different engagement approaches and tools including a survey and virtual focus groups to talk to people living and working in Kirklees.